 The following web sites rate charitable organizations -- also check your local public library for handbooks, and you might want to search the web for news stories about an organization before deciding to donate.

-- American Institute of Philanthropy publishes a (print) rating guide to charities.
+- Charity Watch publishes a (print) rating guide to charities.
 Their web site lists top-rated groups for various categories of charitable organizations, top salaries, and other information.
 Their ratings are based on the percentage of money that goes to programs, their cost of raising funds, and their "neediness", or number of years their assets could sustain their programs.
 You can also order a sample of their rating guide on their web site.